The Who in XAI: How AI Background Shapes Perceptions of AI Explanations

 \section{Conclusions}

 In this paper, we focus on the \textit{who} of XAI by investigating how two different groups of \textit{whos}---people with and without a background in AI—perceive different types of AI explanations.
-Through a mixed-methods user study, we demonstrate how one's AI background, or lack thereof, shapes their interpretations and perceptions.
-Our mixed-methods analysis provides different levels of insights. \textit{What} people prefer is relatively clear---they prefer natural language-based justificatory rationales.
-While the \textit{what} is somewhat straightforward, the \textit{why} and \textit{how} behind their preferences is nuanced.
+Through a mixed-methods user study, we demonstrate how interpretations and perceptions of AI explanations differ between groups with or without AI background.
+Our mixed-methods analysis provides different levels of insight. \textit{What} people prefer is relatively clear---they prefer natural language-based justificatory rationales.
+While the \textit{what} is somewhat straightforward, the \textit{why} and \textit{how} behind their preferences are nuanced.
 Different perceptions (e.g., unanticipated explanatory value) sometimes arise from different forms of appropriation (e.g., diagnosis vs. affirmatory intent).
-The same perception (unwarranted faith in numbers) sometimes arises from different types of heuristics (associating numerical vs. incomprehensible reasoning with intelligence) And, finally, both groups were very similar in their desire to engage with natural-language based explanations.
-Explainability of AI systems is crucial to instil appropriate user trust and facilitate recourse.
+The same perception (unwarranted faith in numbers) sometimes arises from different types of heuristics (associating numerical vs. incomprehensible reasoning with intelligence) Finally, both groups were very similar in their desire to engage with natural-language-based explanations.

+Explainability of AI systems is crucial to instill appropriate user trust and facilitate recourse.
 Disparities in AI backgrounds have the potential to exacerbate the challenges arising from the differences between how designers imagine users will appropriate explanations vs. how users actually interpret and use them.
-We provided concrete design implications to mitigate the risk of over-reliance of numbers and broader lessons about the need for re-imagining AI education.
+We provided concrete design implications to mitigate the risk of over-reliance on numbers and broader lessons about the need for re-imagining AI education.
 By focusing on the who and not just the what of XAI, our work takes a formative step in advancing a pluralistic human-centered XAI discourse to help bridge the creator-consumer gap.

-\begin{acks} With our deepest gratitude, we thank our participants for generously investing their time in this project.
-We are grateful to past and present members of the Human-Centered AI Lab at Georgia Tech, especially Pradyumna Tambwekar, Shukan Shah, Chenghann Gan, Jiahong Sun, and Sruthi Sudhakar, whose continued input refined the conceptualizations presented here.
-We are indebted to Simone Stumpf, Ishtiaque Ahmed, Devleena Das, Intekhab Hossain, Brent Harrison, and Malte Jung for their generous feedback and time that helped scope the project appropriately.
-Special thanks to Rachel Urban for generously providing proofreading feedback.
-This project was partially supported by the National Science Foundation under Grant No. 1928586. \end{acks}